aymenmarjan/BufferOverflow-VulnServer/README.md

 !mona jmp -r esp
 ```

 This command finds all JMP ESP instructions.
-We could use an address like `0x62501203`.
+We'll use the address `0x62501203`.

 ![mona](Images/image9.png)

-Convert this hex address to its little endian format using `Struct` Python built-in library:
+Convert this hex address to its little-endian format using the `struct` Python built-in library:

 ```python
 #!/usr/bin/python3